-The first thing you need to understand before purging your closet is… you must try everything on.
-You must put every single garment on your body before you decide to keep it or toss it.
-Now that you know you must try on every single item that you own, understand that you need to try on your wardrobe in categories.
-Try on all your skirts at once, all your dresses at once and so on.
-Don’t jump around on categories or you will loose track of what you own.
+The first thing you need to know about how to clean out your closet is… you must try everything on.
+Yes, that’s right.
+You must put every single garment on your body before you decide to keep or donate it.
+(I have a list of great donation and recycle options at the bottom of my general recommendations page here.)
+Now that you know that you must try on every single item you own, understand that you need to try on your wardrobe in categories.
+Try on all your skirts at once, all your dresses at once, all your pants at once, and so on.
+Don’t jump around between categories or you will lose track of what you own.

 - Would I buy this today?